Generating synthetic data for neural operators: Abstract

 \section{Abstract}

-Numerous developments in the recent literature show the promising potential of deep learning in obtaining numerical solutions to partial differential equations (PDEs) beyond the reach of current numerical solvers.
-However, data-driven neural operators all suffer from the same problem: the data needed to train a network depends on classical numerical solvers such as finite difference or finite element, among others.
-In this paper, we propose a new approach to generating synthetic functional training data that does not require solving a PDE numerically.
-The way we do this is simple: we draw a large number $N$ of independent and identically distributed `random functions' $u_j$ from the underlying solution space (e.g., $H_0^1(\Omega)$) in which we know the solution lies according to classical theory.
-We then plug each such random candidate solution into the equation and get a corresponding right-hand side function $f_j$ for the equation, and consider $(f_j, u_j)_{j=1}^N$ as supervised training data for learning the underlying inverse problem $f \rightarrow u$.
-This `backwards' approach to generating training data only requires derivative computations, in contrast to standard `forward' approaches, which require a numerical PDE solver, enabling us to generate a large number of such data points quickly and efficiently.
-While the idea is simple, we hope that this method will expand the potential for developing neural PDE solvers that do not depend on classical numerical solvers.
+Recent advances in the literature show promising potential of deep learning methods, particularly neural operators, in obtaining numerical solutions to partial differential equations (PDEs) beyond the reach of current numerical solvers.
+However, existing data-driven approaches often rely on training data produced by numerical PDE solvers (e.g., finite difference or finite element methods).
+We introduce a "backward" data generation method that avoids solving the PDE numerically: by randomly sampling candidate solutions $u_j$ from the appropriate solution space (e.g., $H_0^1(\Omega)$), we compute the corresponding right-hand side $f_j$ directly from the equation by differentiation.
+This produces training pairs ${(f_j, u_j)}$ by computing derivatives rather than solving a PDE numerically for each data point, enabling fast, large-scale data generation consisting of exact solutions.
+Experiments indicate that models trained on this synthetic data generalize well when tested on data produced by standard solvers.
+While the idea is simple, we hope this method will expand the potential of neural PDE solvers that do not rely on classical numerical solvers to generate their data.

 \keywords{Synthetic data \and Numerical PDEs \and Neural operators }